-Abhinav Chandrachud is not incorrect in noting that the Doctrine of ‘Fairness’ / ‘Non-Arbitrariness’ laid the foundation of Substantive Due Process in our country.
+Abhinav Chandrachud is not incorrect in noting, Doctrine of ‘Fairness’/‘Non-Arbitrariness’ laid the foundation of Substantive Due Process in our country.
 Justice Nariman supports this view.

-In a CJI K.G.
-Balakrishnan Judgment , richly cited, it indeed was held that the ‘Substantive Due Process’ is a part of Indian Constitutional Jurisprudence.
+In a richly cited CJI K.G.
+Balakrishnan Judgment it indeed was held, ‘Substantive Due Process’ is a part of Indian Constitutional Jurisprudence.

 5 years later, in Rajbala v.
 Haryana, (2016) 2 SCC 445 Justice Chelameswar strongly rejected that thought.

-“From… McDowell, (1996) 3 SCC 709 it is clear that Courts in this country do not undertake the task of declaring a piece of legislation unconstitutional on the ground that the legislation is ‘arbitrary’ since such an exercise implies a value judgment and Courts do not examine the wisdom of legislative choices unless the legislation is otherwise violative of some specific provision of the Constitution.
-To undertake such an examination would amount to virtually importing the Doctrine of ‘Substantive Due Process’ employed by the American Supreme Court at an earlier point of time.”
+“From McDowell, (1996) 3 SCC 709 it is clear, Courts in this country do not undertake the task of declaring a piece of legislation unconstitutional on the ground that the legislation is ‘arbitrary’ since such an exercise implies a value judgment and Courts do not examine the wisdom of legislative choices unless the legislation is otherwise violative of some specific provision of the Constitution.
+To undertake such an examination would amount to virtually importing Doctrine of ‘Substantive Due Process’ employed by American Supreme Court at an earlier point of time.”

 “It is not possible to adopt concepts emerging from the American Constitution, over the provisions of the Indian Constitution.
 It is therefore not possible to refer to Substantive Due Process, as the basis of the decision of the present controversy, when there are express provisions provided for, on the matter in hand, under the Indian Constitution.
 It is also not possible, to read into the Constitution, what the Constituent Assembly consciously and thoughtfully excluded.”

 Hon’ble Justices Nariman and Lalit felt the compulsion of nuance: